 Dear Faculty of Education Graduate Students,

-We update this page monthly to keep you informed and updated about our programs, important information, events and services specifically catered to you.
-This is one of many communications channels your Graduate Studies team uses to ensure you receive important information on a regular basis.
+We update this page constantly to keep you informed and updated about our programs, relevant information, events and services specifically catered to you.
+This is one of many communications channels your Graduate Studies team uses to ensure you receive valuable information on a regular basis.

 Important Information for our Education Graduate Students

 - External Award: Youth Education Assistance Fund